eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-template-engine.md

 ## Caveats

+- Variables defined in an Application Template will only be evaluated when the template is used to deploy an actual Application
-The algoritmic operator of `liquidjs` or variable assignment have the scope on the processing string.
+- The algoritmic operator of `liquidjs` or variable assignment have the scope on the processing string.

 ```yaml
 ---